Rohanp1196/Riiid-Labs-Take-home-Assignment/README.md

 ## Tools/Technologies Used
 1. Terraform - To provision the AWS Infrastructure
 2. AWS Lambda- A Python Lambda function to implement the business logic.
 Processing requests from the API Endpoint.
 3. AWS API Gateway- To host HTTP API endpoint.
 Integrating it with the Lambda function.
+Acting as a Trigger to it.
 4. AWS S3- To the store the Terraform backend including the .tfstate files.
 5. Circle CI-  A CI/CD tool to automate the build and deploy process